haosulab/ManiSkill-Legacy/README.md

 obs = {
     'agent': ... , # a vector that describes the agent's state, including pose, velocity, angular velocity of the
                    # moving platform of the robot, joint angles and joint velocities of all robot joints,
-                   # positions and velocities of end-effectors
+                   # positions and velocities of the robot fingers
     'pointcloud': {
         'rgb': ... , # (N, 3) array, RGB values for each point
         'xyz': ... , # (N, 3) array, position for each point, recorded in the world frame